 Karpura, Camphor (Cinnamomum Camphora) - Properties, Benefits & Dosage

-Karpura is also known with the name Camphor.
-The scientific name of the plant is Cinnamomum camphora.
-Karpura is a crystalline, white compound with a strong pungent odor and taste.
-It is derived from the wood of the camphor.
-It belongs to the family of laurel.
+Karpura known as “Camphor” is a crystalline, white compound with a strong pungent odor and taste.
+It is derived from the wood of the camphor plant (Cinnamomum camphora).
+It belongs to the family of Lauraceae.

 - Sanskrit name - Karpura